What Is A Typical Athlete Resting Heart Rate?

 To this end, as muscles become stronger through consistent exercise, the relative demand for oxygen decreases at rest because the muscles are accustomed to much higher workloads.

-Essentially, consistent aerobic exercise:
+Essentially, regular aerobic exercise:

 • Improves the efficiency and health of the cardiovascular system